dappforce/subsocial-docs/docs/develop/how-to-guides/follow/FetchFollow.md

 title: Fetch Follows
 displayed_sidebar: developSidebar
 ---
-**This section covers how to fetch follows on Subsocial blockchain.**
+**This section covers how to fetch follows on the Subsocial blockchain.**

 ## Check if a user is following a space or account